Application icon

 Credits

 The Credits functions allow you to perform modifications on the Involved People and Musician Credits fields.
-This is the only Multi Field Editor function which ignores the list of fields panel.
+This function does not use the list of fields at the top of the window.
 You must specify if you want to modify the Involved People or Musician Credits field.
 While all of this functionality can be performed in the Combined Credits Editor, this is a convenient alternative method of working on the fields.

 If the Multi Field Editor is launched from an Involved People or Musician Credits field's function button, this Credits function and the appropriate field will automatically be selected.